Tuareg languages: Subclassification

-Speakers of Tin Sert (Tetserret) identify as Tuareg, but the language is Western Berber.
+Speakers of Tin Sert (Tetserret) identify as Tuareg, but the language is Tetserret, a Western Berber.

 Orthography

 The Tuareg languages may be written using the ancient Tifinagh (Libyco-Berber) script, the Latin script or the Arabic script.
 The Malian national literacy program DNAFLA has established a standard for the Latin alphabet, which is used with modifications in Prasse's Lexique and the government literacy program in Burkina, while in Niger a different system was used.
 There is also some variation in Tifinagh and in the Arabic script.

 Early uses of the Tifinagh script have been found on rock art and in various sepulchres.
 Among these are the 1,500 year old monumental tomb of the Tuareg matriarch Tin Hinan, where vestiges of a Tifinagh inscription have been found on one of its walls.

 Tifinagh usage is now restricted mainly to writing magical formulae, writing on palms when silence is required, and in letter-writing.
 The Arabic script is mostly in use by tribes more involved in Islamic learning, and little is known about its conventions.

 The DNAFLA system is a somewhat morphophonemic orthography, not indicating initial vowel shortening, always writing the directional particle as < dd⟩, and not indicating all assimilations (e.g. Tămašăɣt for [tămašăq]).

 In Burkina Faso the emphatics are denoted by "hooked" letters, as in Fula, e.g. ɗ ƭ.